Home

 – Vera Rubin

-My name is Deanna C. Hooper and I am a theoretical physicist specialising in cosmology.
-I am currently a postdoctoral researcher at the University of Helsinki, in the Helsinki Institute of Physics.
-I use they/them or she/her pronouns, I am an intersectional feminist, and I love animals.
-In addition to being a scientist and amateur astronomer, my hobbies include baking (probably too much), solving puzzles, and watching sci-fi shows.
+My name is Deanna C. Hooper (they/them) and I am a theoretical physicist specialising in computational cosmology.
+I am currently a university researcher at the University of Helsinki, in the Helsinki Institute of Physics.
+I am a queer intersectional feminist and I am trying to make academia a nicer place.
+In addition to being a scientist and amateur astronomer, my hobbies include baking, gardening, solving puzzles, and watching sci-fi shows.

 Teaching is an extremely rewarding part of being a researcher.
-During my Ph.D. and first postdoc I have had the opportunity to be involved in tutoring undergraduate and postgraduate level courses, as well as supervising both Bachelor and Master students.
+I have had the opportunity to tutor undergraduate and postgraduate level courses, and to supervise and mentor many students.

-Science is amazing: it offers credible, testable, evidence-backed answers to our questions.
-I love being a scientist, and I love sharing my research with everyone.
-I have been involved in several outreach activities, both individually and within my different universities.
+Science is amazing.
+I love being a scientist and I love sharing my research with everyone.
+I have been involved in several outreach activities and initiatives over the years.

 I have lived, studied, and worked in several countries over the years.
-I have presented my work in many international institutes, both for conferences and seminars, and I have helped organise international conferences in Aachen.
+I have presented at over 40 different international conferences and research groups, and I have helped organise several international conferences.

 I am the host and creator of Cup of Cosmology, a weekly interactive livestreaming show all about the universe.
 Check out some of the past episodes and highlights!